1.

 Training/Technical Assistance (T/TA)

-Training includes emergent public health & healthcare topics; intersections of business, health, education, social service, and justice; applications of bioethics in day-to-day operation; GBV and synergistic public health response; and more.
+Training includes emergent maternal health & healthcare topics; intersections of business, health, education, social service, and justice; applications of bioethics in day-to-day operation; GBV and synergistic public health response; and more.
 Technical assistance offered such as grant writing, designing curriculum for programs, public health program or policy evaluation, strategic public health partnerships, and more.

 4.